newtheatre/history-project/docs/photos_and_assets.md

 <div class="box-warning">This needs writing up.</div>

 Uploading images and assets needs to be done using Git directly.
-GUI clients for [Windows](https://windows.github.com/) and [Mac](https://mac.github.com/) are avaliable.
+GUI clients for [Windows](https://windows.github.com/) and [Mac](https://mac.github.com/) are available.

 Now we use SmugMug for production shots the upload process is a lot more accessible.